Helpful Definitions

 Greening of the abdomen: Green discoloration of abdominal skin, starting in right lower quadrant

-Skin Bullae/Slippage: Sloughing of the skin from the body in any location; for hands, skin may entirely slough off, resulting in "degloving".
+Skin Slippage/ Bullae: Sloughing of the skin from the body in any location; for hands, skin may entirely slough off, resulting in "degloving".
 Formation of bullae may be visible as blisters

 Skin discoloration: Any discoloration due to postmortem/decomposition changes; not to be confused with the coloration due to livor mortis.
 Presents as green and blue to black discoloration on the skin

 Marbling: Darkening of the blood vessels.
-Presents as greenish-black streaks on the skin
+Presents as greenish-black veined streaks under the skin

 Bloat: Swelling of the abdomen, trunk, limbs, face due to gaseous by-products of microorganisms.
 Tongue may protrude